 - In a large bowl, combine the butter, sugar, and molasses.
 Using an electric mixer or a whisk, beat them together to make a smooth, creamy, gooey mixture.

-- Add the eggs and pumpkin and continue beating and mixing until you have a thick, smooth and creamy mixture.
+- Add the eggs, pumpkin, and milk, and continue beating and mixing until you have a thick, smooth and creamy mixture.

 - Add the flour and spice mixture, and use a wooden spoon or a spatula to mix the flour into the pumpkin mixture.
 Stir and scoop gently, mixing just until the flour disappears.
 (Mixing flour in gently encourages tenderness in muffins).